oxsecurity/megalinter/README.md

 - When using default MegaLinter, if a MegaLinter Flavor would cover all your project requirements, a message is added in the logs
 - If your project uses a MegaLinter Flavor not covering linter requirements, an error message will be thrown with instructions about how to solve the issue

-_The following table does not display docker pulls from [MegaLinter v4 & v5 images](https://hub.docker.com/r/nvuillam/mega-linter)._
+_The following table doesn't display docker pulls from [MegaLinter v4 & v5 images](https://hub.docker.com/r/nvuillam/mega-linter)._

 <!-- flavors-table-start -->
 |                                                                         <!-- -->                                                                         | Flavor                                                                                            | Description                                                            | Embedded linters |                                                                                                                                                                                                   Info |